 #21.
 Man the Stations at Fort Siloso

 March around the only preserved British Army fort in Singapore.
-Get an insight to life as a soldier guarding Sentosa or Pulau Blakan Mati as it was then called.
+Pick up your orders and experience life as a soldier guarding Sentosa or Pulau Blakan Mati as it was then called.

 #22.
 Get Sun-soaked at Sentosa’s Beaches